alyalsayed/Graduation_Project/README.md

-# Graduation_Project
+# Egyptian Car Plate OCR
- Egyptian Car Plate Characters Recognition and creating Api to serve Reactjs app as a part of Smart parking system.
+ Developed as part of a Smart Parking System, this project includes a model for recognizing characters on Egyptian car plates.
+It features an API to serve a React.js web app and a Streamlit app for real-time analysis of images and videos.